Marchabar/foot-scan-pro/README.md

 Equipos Showcase: Check out profiles of La Liga teams.

 Jugadores Spotlight: Explore player profiles, including nationality, position, and more.
+## Prerequisites

+- Python 3.10
+- Django
+- Virtual environment (optional but recommended)

 ## Installation

 First of all, you need to clone this repository to your local machine.
-It is recommended to have Python 3.10 or a later version for the correct functioning of the system.
 Once this is done, you can continue with:

 ```bash
 pip install -r requirements.txt